dotnet/docs/docs/core/compatibility/sdk/8.0/custombuildeventargs.md

 > Usage of unsecure BinaryFormatter during serialization of custom event type 'MyCustomBuildEventArgs'.
 This will be deprecated soon.
 Please use Extended*EventArgs instead.
 More info: <https://aka.ms/msbuild/eventargs>

-If you build from Visual Studio, there is no change in behavior unless you opt in by setting the `MSBUILDCUSTOMBUILDEVENTWARNING` environment variable to 1 (available in Visual Studio version 17.8 and later).
+If you build from Visual Studio, there's no change in behavior unless you opt in by setting the `MSBUILDCUSTOMBUILDEVENTWARNING` environment variable to 1 (available in Visual Studio version 17.8 and later).

 ## Version introduced